hyperspy/hyperspy/doc/user_guide/io.rst

 <http://docs.scipy.org/doc/numpy/referen-ce/generated/numpy.memmap.html>`_ .
 For blockfiles ``load`` takes the ``mmap_mode`` keyword argument enabling loading the file using a different mode.
-However, note that lazy loading does not support in-place writring (i.e lazy loading and the "r+" mode are incompatible).
+However, note that lazy loading does not support in-place writing (i.e lazy loading and the "r+" mode are incompatible).

 .. _dens-format: